Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 <Expandable alt_header="Apply configurations to one snapshot only">

-Use SQL file configs if you need to apply a configuration to one snapshot only.
+Use config blocks if you need to apply a configuration to one snapshot only.

 <File name='snapshots/postgres_app/orders_snapshot.sql'>